 Questions and Answers

-- Does my daughter need to be a very strong swimmer to join the Club?
+- Does my child need to be a very strong swimmer to join the Club?

 - How many swimmers are assigned per coach?

-- What is the difference between Recreational, Novice-Competitive and Competitive swimming?
+- What is the difference between Recreational, Regional League and Competitive swimming?

 - How long does the season run?

-- Can I register my child in the Competitive group even though she has never been registered with the recreational team before?
+- Can I register my child in the Competitive group even though they have never been registered with the recreational team before?

-- As a recreational swimmer, will my daughter need to wear a nose clip, swim cap and goggles to every practice?
+- As a recreational swimmer, will my child need to wear a nose clip, swim cap and goggles to every practice?

 - How often do the competitive teams travel out of town for meets?

-- Do I have to volunteer as a parent if I want my daughter to swim with the club?
+- Do I have to volunteer as a parent if I want my child to swim with the club?

-- Can I get a refund if my daughter doesn’t like it or if she needs to pull out for various reasons?
+- Can I get a refund if my child doesn’t like it or if they need to pull out for various reasons?